GordonVi/win2s3/README.md

 - Create a Key / Secret for API access

 - #### In AWS, go to the S3 Section
-- Create a bucket, make it a private bucket, make sure to enable versioning
+- Create a bucket
-- Do not enable public viewing
-- I recommend having a common prefix for your backup buckets with 2 dashes.
-Like "win2s3--"
+_I recommend having a common prefix for your backup buckets with 2 dashes.
+Like "win2s3--"_
+- Disable ACLs
+- Block all public access
+- Enable Bucket Versioning
+- Disable encryption.
+(I haven't worked that into this script.
+It is possible to do)
+- Advanced > Object Lock.
+You should enable this.
+This prevents a hacker from deleting your data if they get onto your PC and steal your AWS key/secret.

 - #### Create an IAM policy (permissions) with the policy template from above